mathiasertl/django-ca/README.md

 # django-ca

-This simple project allows you to manage a local TLS certificate authority from the command line.
+This Django app allows you to manage a local TLS certificate authority.
+The app can be included in any Django project or used with the example project included.
+Certificates can be managed through Djangos admin interface or via `manage.py` commands - no webserver is needed, if you're happy with the command-line.

 ## Features

 1. Set up a secure certification authority in a few minutes.
-2. Manage your entire certificate authority from the command line.
+2. Manage your entire certificate authority from the command line and/or via Djangos admin interface.
 3. Written in pure Python using [pyOpenSSL](pythonhosted.org/pyOpenSSL/) and the ORM of [Django](https://www.djangoproject.com/).
 4. Get email notifications about certificates about to expire.